Frequently Asked Questions

 Using a pull up swim nappy that cannot open at the sides will get really messy to pull it down the child’s legs when it is filled with poo.
 Therefore, it’s very important to open the nappy on the sides.

-4. Why are our Reusable Swim Nappies better than disposable ones?
+3. Why are our Reusable Swim Nappies better than disposables?

 First, they are better for the environment.
 Our Reusable Swim Nappies adapt to babies from 8 to 17 kg, so they can be used over and over again from 6 months until your baby is about 3 years old.
 Moreover, they are composed of 100% certified post-consumer recycled plastic, and lining of 100% TENCEL ™ lyocell, which is one of the most sustainable fabrics in the world.
 Disposable ones are made from virgin polyester, produce a lot more waste given that you have to buy many units, and take hundreds of years to decompose.